 and there you have it, fire!
 If your installer does not understand this then have then call us so we can guide them through the process.

 The fireplace below is a propane self build and installed by Norm Oppliger in St. Louis.
-It has a 1/4" starfire base with 1/2' starfire on top and topping with:
+It has a Starfire Base Glass with 1/2" Starfire Base Glass on top and topping with:

 I finally managed to finish the fireplace.
 We have decided to place a 2" piece of metal in front (which hasn't been done yet), though, to keep the glass off the ledge.
 We thought it would be deep enough, but that didn't quite work.